Kritika97Gaikwad/Uber-Data-Analytics-Project/README.md

 ### 3. Database Design and Creation:

-- The ER diagram was created using Lucidchart and saved as diagrams/uber_eer_diagram.lucidchart.
+- The ER diagram was created using Lucidchart.
-- Run Uber_data_analytics_project.ipynb in pytho, to create database tables based on the ER diagram.
+- Run Uber_data_analytics_project.ipynb in python, to create database tables based on the ER diagram.
 ![Uber Data Analytics (1)](https://github.com/Kritika97Gaikwad/Uber-Data-Analytics-Project/assets/151272622/9679a9a5-f883-443b-b974-622f76cf2a57)